jholdstock/Decred-Bug-Bounty-Proposal/README.md

 **Costing and Funds:**

-* The DCR for this project will stay with the treasury and we send them bi-weekly or monthly requests to release the funds directly to the bug bounty hunters Decred address or towards operation costs if any.
+* The DCR for this project will stay with the treasury and we send them monthly requests to release the funds directly to the bug bounty hunters Decred address or towards operation costs if any.

 * The validators who will already be contractors of decred and can bill the decred project directly for hours spent on this work.